 Crosstown Concourse is a highly impactful vertical urban village dedicated to the cultivation of health and well-being.
-The mixed‐use redevelopment will preserve the one million square foot historic Sears Roebuck & Co.
-Distribution Center, built in 1927 as one of ten U.S. Sears distribution centers, and will include restaurants and retail, a small grocery, a fitness center and health clinics, a charter high school, a contemporary art center, commercial offices, and 265 loft‐style apartments.
+The mixed‐use redevelopment will preserve the one million sq. ft. historic Sears Roebuck & Co.
+Distribution Center, built in 1927 as one of ten US Sears distribution centers, and includes restaurants and retail, a small grocery, a fitness center, and health clinics, a charter high school, a contemporary art center, commercial offices, and 265 loft‐style apartments.
 The project boasts an enormous amount of local support from the surrounding communities.

 Each day, 3,000 people are expected to pass through the building.
-Projected to open in 2017, the collaborative effort will transform a once disinvested area between Downtown and Midtown into a center for wellness and urban
+After opening in 2017, the collaborative effort transformed a once-disinvested area between Downtown and Midtown into a center for wellness and urban

-The Project, located in a severely disinvested area where the poverty rate is 37.6% and the unemployment is 2.29 times the national average, will bring much needed resources in arts, education and healthcare to a community most in need.
+The Project, located in a severely disinvested area where the poverty rate is 37.6% and the unemployment is 2.29 times the national average, will bring much-needed resources in arts, education, and healthcare to a community most in need.
 The City of Memphis estimates the building will create 800 jobs and generate more than $37 million in new wages annually.
-20% of the total 260 residential units will be affordable housing units, occupied by low-income residents whose household income is less than or equal to 80% of the Area Median Family Income.
+20% of the total 260 residential units are affordable housing units, occupied by low-income residents whose household income is less than or equal to 80% of the Area’s Median Family Income.